willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 ## Real-world inductors

+The theory of how an inductor works is actually pretty complicated.
+To learn more about inductors and magnetic fields, see the [magnetic fields](https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields) section of Khan Academy Physics.

 When you make an inductor the goal is to come as close as possible to the ideal inductor equation,

 $v = \text L \,\dfrac{di}{dt}$